dvs-whu/E-SAI/README.md

 ### Evaluation
 Evaluate the reconstruction results with metrics PSNR, SSIM and LPIPS.
-- Copy the ground truth images in './Example_data/Raw/APS/' to directory './Results/True/'
+- Copy the occlusion-free APS images in './Example_data/Raw/APS/' to directory './Results/True/'
 - Run evaluation
 ```
 python Evaluation.py